gogins/csound-extended/README.md

 When the build is complete, all targets have been installed and the package files have been generated.

+If you have more than one version of the Qt SDK installed, you will need to execute, probably in your login .profile script, `export QT_SELECT=qt5`.

 To build on Linux for the first time, change to the root directory of the csound-extended repository and execute `fresh-build-linux.sh`, which does the following: